dodevops/cloudcontrol/README.md

 * USE_terragrunt: Enable this feature
 * DEBUG_terragrunt: Debug this feature
-* Environment TERRAGRUNT_VERSION: Valid version of terragrunt to install
+* Environment TERRAGRUNT_VERSION*: Valid version of terragrunt to install

 ### <a id="timezone"></a> Timezone configuration